 - develop transferable skills

 - offer unpaid work experience

 - provide paid supported employment

 - offer access to supported internships.

-The project is being funded by the National Lottery Community Fund – the largest ever awarded by the organisation in Wales.
+The project was funded by the National Lottery Community Fund – the largest ever awarded by the organisation in Wales.
 The grant was developed in partnership with Welsh Government to meet priorities for supporting children and young people.
 It is funded by money that has been dormant in bank and building society accounts across the UK for 15 years or more.